riapacheco/table-demo/README.md

-**Searchable / Sortable Table in Angular (No Material or MatSort) with Useful Directives, JS Methods, SCSS, and Virtual Scrolling**
+**Searchable / Sortable Table in Angular (No Material) with SCSS, useful Directives, custom filterAll pipes, vanilla JS, and Virtual Scrolling**

 [toc]